Yorkshire Bank Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software is the only way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with automatic updates on Yorkshire Bank’s changes.
-While using COMPLETIONmonitor is not a prerequisite for Yorkshire Bank , demonstrating you can remain up to date with Yorkshire Bank’s Handbook requirements is a helpful support to your panel application and, more importantly, safeguard your panel status.
+This system is the only way you can demonstrate to lender panels that you are, and can remain fully compliant with their requirements, with alerts on Yorkshire Bank’s changes.
+While utilising the software is not a prerequisite for Yorkshire Bank , demonstrating you can stay up to date with Yorkshire Bank’s Handbook requirements is an excellent support to your panel application and, more importantly, safeguard your panel status.

-The system generates real-time alerts, automatically produces regulatory and CQS reports, and will increase your firm's efficiency.
-It is also simply to use, cost-effective and, for some firms, leads to reduced PII premiums.
+COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
+It is also simply to use, cost-effective and, for many firms, leads to reduced PII premiums.

 Find a Law Firm approved by Yorkshire Bank

-Banks and building societies often change their requirements.
+Mortgage companies often vary their requirements.
 The UK Finance Lenders’ Handbook requirements from Yorkshire Bank are not guidelines, they are instructions from a client.
 As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes